ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 <!--
 failed to put module in PYTHONPATH

-failed to put entire pkg in PYTHONPATH
+failed to put ALL modules in PYTHONPATH

 failed to install deps (in same environment)